MarcoLizza/mode13h.dev/_posts/2021-04-08-silver-bullets.md

 In Lua, the [`table.sort()`](https://www.lua.org/source/5.2/ltablib.c.html#auxsort) function implements Sedgewick's [quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm.
 The behaviour is intrinsically "by-design" and unpredictable, but will eventually occur.
 Don't get me wrong.
 Hoare's *quicksort* is an amazing algorithm and it's somewhat a "jack of all trades"... but it simply can't be the *best* choice in every context.
 In this perspective, the best choice is the one made with Python's [Timsort](https://en.wikipedia.org/wiki/Timsort).

 > Another personal favourite of mine is [Merge sort](https://en.wikipedia.org/wiki/Merge_sort), which is even "older" than quicksort.
-It's stable, highly parallelizable, fast.
+It's stable, highly parallelizable, and fast.
 Consider that it was conceived in an age when data was stored on magnetic tapes which were not random-accessible and very slow.
 How cunning to find an algorithm efficient for them?

 Cool.
 Back to the initial issue, how do we solve it?
 Well, we have at least two viable options.